seanox/aspect-js/manuals/datasource.md

 <article escape="on">
   <![CDATA[
   <p>
-    Seanox aspect-js focuses on a minimalist approach to implementing single-page applications (SPAs) and micro-frontends.
-This application runtime extends the declarative nature of HTML with expression language, reactive rendering, additional declarative attributes, Model-View-Controller
+    Seanox aspect-js is a browser-native application runtime for single-pag applications (SPAs) and micro-frontends.
-    (MVC), view-model binding, events, interceptors, resource bundles, an immutable XML data source, an integrated test environment, and more.
   </p>
   <a href="https://github.com/seanox/aspect-js">read more</a>
   ]]>